plabayo/website/content/projects/plabayo_news.md

 Closed beta is planned in Q2 of 2022, source code can already be found at: <https://github.com/plabayo/news>.

-The code is written at <https://github.com/plabayo/news>, where you can find more technical information as well.
+The code can be found at <https://github.com/plabayo/news>, where you can find more technical information as well.

 ## Community